staedtlernorica/Youtube-Video-Statistics-Scraper/README.md

 To scrape any playlist or channel, simply copy/paste (or type) the appropriate<sup>2</sup> Youtube URL into the entry box, then click the `Scrape & Save` button.
 Once the statistics are scraped, a Save As dialog box will pop up, asking the user where to save the .csv file. <sup>3</sup>.
 Once the .csv is saved, the script is ready to scrape another channel/playlist, repeating the same steps.

-If the playlist or channel has a lot of videos, the Save As dialog box might take a second (or several) to pop up, as it has to wait for the script to finish scraping the videos for statistics.
-In my testing, the script is very resilient to errors and will not easily crash or hang.
+The more videos in a playlist/on a channel, the longer it will take for the script to scrape them, and the longer it will take for the Save As dialog box to pop up.
+For example, the Save As dialog took about 10 seconds to open after scrapping a channel with 1458 videos.
+In my testing, the script does not crash, or hang, easily, and if you can get it to open, it will work as intended.

 ## Limitations
 There are some current limitations outside my control:

 1. Only tested on Windows 10 (will possibly work 8.1/8/7; unsure for Mac/Linux)
-2. Can only scrape free and publicly available videos; will not work on premium/paid videos
+2. Can only scrape free and publicly available videos; will mostly work on premium/paid videos, but views entry will be empty
-   * uncertain on how regionally locked videos will be affected
+   * uncertain on how unlisted/regionally locked videos/livestream will be affected
+   * deleted videos don't have anything to scrape, so will be skipped
+   * private videos most likely not scrappable either
 3. Can only scrape public playlists
 4. Can only scrape channels with at least one uploaded video
-5. The amount of videos the script can scrape is limited by Google's daily [10,000 unit quota](https://developers.google.com/youtube/v3/getting-started#quota), i.e. exceed this quota, the script won't work until your next daily 10,000 quota.
+5. The amount of videos the script can scrape is limited by Google's daily [10,000 unit quota](https://developers.google.com/youtube/v3/getting-started#quota), i.e. if the user exceed this quota, the script won't work until the next daily 10,000 unit quota.
    * keep in mind this is truly an obscene amount of scraping, easily equalling a thousand videos, maybe even more.